 This paleo low carb bread recipe with almond flour came about somewhat by accident during my Sunday meal planning.
 Lately I’ve been making the flattened version of my 4-ingredient almond flour biscuits to use for sandwiches each week, but since I’ve been wanting to create an almond flour bread recipe, last weekend I decided to attempt that instead.

 Discovering Easy Low Carb Bread

 An easy low carb bread loaf is more quick and convenient to make than individual biscuits or buns.
 Even though the biscuits I make come together really fast, forming them still takes time.
 Finding a paleo bread loaf variation that works would be even faster!
 And, speeding up my weekly meal prep is always a good thing.

 I didn’t expect the first version of almond flour bread to make it to the blog.
 It was mostly just for the family, and I planned to make several versions before sharing it.
 I figured I’d make one each week until one of them was truly amazing.
 But when my husband asked me why I bought “real bread”, I realized this was one to share right away!

 I’d heard recommendations of using only egg whites with psyllium, but whole eggs are more convenient.
-Besides, egg yolks are a natural leavener, so including them (in addition to the baking powder), makes the bread rise better.
+Besides, egg yolks are a natural leavener, so including them, makes the bread rise better in combination with the baking powder.
 Fortunately, whole eggs worked!
 It turns out that my friend, Lisa from Low Carb Yum, used whole eggs in her coconut flour psyllium husk bread, too.

 The pleasant surprise about this low carb bread recipe was that it worked out with only five ingredients (plus salt and water).
 The psyllium husk powder transformed what would be a crumbly almond flour bread into sturdy slices that can stand up to sandwiches and spreading just about anything.